T-GVC: Trajectory-Guided Generative Video Coding at Ultra-Low Bitrates: Related work

-For natural videos, early approaches \cite{yang2022perceptual,du2022generative,du2024cgvc} employed GANs to enhance perceptual quality under low bitrate conditions.
-More recently, a framework based on VQ-VAE \cite{qi2025generative} further performed transform coding in the latent space to achieve high realism and high fidelity at ULB.
-However, constrained by the inherent architectures of conventional frameworks \cite{li2023neural,li2024neural,jiang2024ecvc,yang2020rlvc}, these methods are difficult to generalize to even lower bitrate scenarios.
-Inspired by Cross-Modal Compression (CMC) in the field of image compression \cite{li2021cross,zhang2023rethinking,gao2023cross,gao2024rate}, Zhang \emph{et al.} \cite{zhang2024video} designed Cross-Modal Video Compression (CMVC) to explore the potential of applying multimodal large language models for ULB video compression.
-In CMVC, a video is segmented into multiple semantically coherent clips, each of which is decomposed into content (a keyframe) and motion (text descriptions).
-On the decoder side, keyframes are reconstructed first, followed by the generation of intermediate frames guided by the extracted 'motion' information.
-Similarly, Wan \emph{et al.} \cite{wan2025m3} utilized a text-guided video diffusion model for video reconstruction, incorporating a more elaborate keyframe selection strategy.
+To ensure satisfactory perceptual quality, generative video coding has been explored in Ultra-Low Bitrate (ULB) scenarios.
+Early methods in this domain mainly focused on specific content types, such as facial videos \cite{chen2024generative2} or human-centric videos \cite{wang2022disentangled,wang2023extreme}.
+For natural videos, some approaches \cite{yang2022perceptual,du2022generative,du2024cgvc} employed GANs to enhance perceptual quality under low bitrate conditions.
+A more recent framework based on VQ-VAE \cite{qi2025generative} further performed transform coding in the latent space to achieve high realism and high fidelity at ULB.
+However, constrained by the inherent architectures of conventional frameworks \cite{yang2020rlvc,li2023neural,li2024neural}, these methods are difficult to generalize to even lower bitrate scenarios.

+Inspired by Cross-Modal Compression (CMC) in the field of image compression \cite{li2021cross,zhang2023rethinking,gao2023cross,gao2024rate}, \citeauthor{zhang2024video} designed Cross-Modal Video Compression (CMVC) to explore the potential of applying multimodal large language models for ULB video compression.
+In CMVC, a video is segmented into multiple semantically coherent clips, each of which is decomposed into content (a keyframe) and motion (text descriptions)\cite{10003241}.
+On the decoder side, keyframes are reconstructed first, followed by the generation of intermediate frames guided by the extracted `motion' information.
+Similarly, \citeauthor{wan2025m3} utilized a text-guided video diffusion model for video reconstruction, incorporating a more elaborate keyframe selection strategy.
 While these approaches are able to preserve essential semantic contents at ULB, they still suffer from issues with temporal consistency when handling complex motion patterns.
 Overall, despite significant progress in generative video coding for specific content types, extending these techniques to natural video, particularly in dynamic and motion-rich scenes, remains an open and challenging topic.